 The bio-pesticides do not harm beneficial insects.
 Some of the diseases affecting indigenous vegetables include damping off, which causes the seeds to rot in the soil before emergence.
-The diseases can be reduced by using disease free seedlings, proper watering and by ensuring proper spacing during planting.
+The diseases can be reduced by using disease free seedlings, proper watering and by ensuring proper spacing continued from page 5 supplied through supplements.